KaixinLuo/NVIDIA_RAPIDS_setup_guide_in_RI2/README.md

 $SPARK_HOME/sbin/start-slaves.sh
 ```

 One important thing to check before submitting jobs is the log of each node, make sure everything is successfully connected.
-If any node fails, just use the ```stop-all.sh``` to stop them and restart again.
+If any node fails, just use the ```stop-all.sh``` to stop them and restart again, for more detailed guide, please refer to this [guide](https://nvidia.github.io/spark-rapids/docs/get-started/getting-started-on-prem.html).

 Once you have the successful connection, then you can go to the ```localhost:8080``` to see the status of the cluster, you should get a web page that is similar like this.